-Morocco NB: ISIS activity in Morocco in December 2018 suggests that travel in Morocco is not currently safe for Americans; check the State Department advisory before planning travel there.
+Morocco NB: ISIS activity in Morocco in December 2018 suggests that travel in Morocco might currently not be safe for Americans; check the State Department advisory before planning travel there.

 The Kingdom of Morocco (founded in 788) conjures up images of intrigue and shadows, mostly based on Hollywood's view of Casablanca and Tangiers - but the country is certainly not of one character.
 Even though 99% of the population is Muslim and the influence of Islam is everywhere, there is no proselytizing (gratuitous at this stage): alcohol is not readily available; art work is generally devoid of human figures; every town is dominated by one or more minarets from which the call to prayer is discreetly broadcast five times each day.
 The locals do not smile, especially at strangers; they are camera averse either forbidding pictures or turning from a camera or, in touristed areas, demanding payment or trade.
 There is high unemployment and one sees many, alone or in small clutches, sitting – apparently for hours – in out of the way places.
 There is little crime except perhaps in big cities where tourists may be targeted; we were cautioned.
 The architecture has much in common with southern Spain – which is to be expected given its proximity and history of occupation, but it is not clear which country contributed which part.
 The many internal courtyards open to the sky (riads) are a strong, common characteristic.